Last Updated on

 13. Emergency information

-Keep a laminated card containing information listing at least 5 emergency contacts, current medications, allergy information, and any other information you feel may be of any importance to your rescuers.
+Keep a laminated card containing information listing at least 5 emergency contacts, current prescription medications, allergy information, and any other information you feel may be of any importance to your rescuers.
 Also, always have your medications with you, even if you don’t take them every day or just once a day.

 14. Compass and map